Rohit8y/Pixar/README.md

 # Pixar
-Implementation of Subdivision Surfaces in Character Animation DeRose et. al.
+Implementation of Subdivision Surfaces in Character Animation to model semis-sharp creases for objects.